 Apple HomePod: The sound smarts

 We at The Ambient pride ourselves on being the authority when it comes to the smart home.
 So we consider ourselves experts when it comes to reviewing smart speakers.
 We've comprehensively tested all of the big name smart speakers out there, and a whole host of the lesser ones too.
-Also, in my previous life in the world of general consumer tech reviewing I've spent time delivering verdicts on a huge array of speakers; from budget Bluetooth ones to high-end Hi-Fis.
+Also, during my previous life in the world of general consumer tech reviewing I spent plenty of time delivering verdicts on a huge array of speakers; from budget Bluetooth ones to high-end Hi-Fis.

-I've heard the HomePod side-by-side with the newest Amazon Echo and the Sonos One and it's a much better sound than both of those.
-But it should be right, with its $349 price-tag?
+I've heard the HomePod side-by-side with the newest Amazon Echo and the Sonos One and it's a much better sound than either of those.
+But it should be, right, with its $349 price-tag?
 At home I've also pitched it against the Sonos Play:3 and it blows that away too.

 So, yeah, it sounds good.
 Very, very good.